junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *There,* he thinks, *now he's okay if the universe ends, or begins, or grows into a million other different versions.
 He's okay with anything now.*

-The hole in his heart grows back, the tear and the wound healed, filled with so much things that it's stuffed too big to even fit his chest.
+The hole in his heart grows back, the tear and the wound healed, filled with so many things that it's stuffed too big to even fit his chest.
 It overflows, turning into more tears and wider smiles and happiness and relief and all the things he doesn't know words for.
 He lets them all flow through him, lets them wash over him, feeling the brightness shining from his beating heart, the lightheaded sensation rush in the back of his head, the hope and joy and content and everything racing inside his veins.
 He looks at Cas in front of him, feeling new and reborn.

 "The one thing you want --" he reaches for Cas's hand, pressing it over his own chest, heart beating fast and eager under, and then presses it to his lips.
 He tells him, "-- is something you already have -- Me."

 Cas breathes out, happy.
-All the happiness the world has ever seen adding together would have no match for the happiness at this moment, on his face, in his eyes.
+All the happiness the world has ever seen added together would have no match for the happiness at this moment, on his face, in his eyes.

 Not too slow, not too little, not too late.
 Not this time.
 Not again.